 The museum has committed itself to the mission to spread nothing all over the globe.
 For this reason, it has been traveling from continent to continent since 2015:

 I: CENTRAL and NORTHERN EUROPE with 30 Exhibitions in more than 20 countries.
 From July to October 2015.

 II: NORTH AMERICA.
 From August to October 2016.

 III: CENTRAL AMERICA.
 From November 2017 to January 2018.

 IV: WESTERN EUROPE.
 From October 2018 to November 2018.

-This unique international festival is situated in one of the most beautiful parks of Zurich.
-It is jointly presented by Kaufleuten and Literaturhaus Zurich, the two major venues
+This unique annual festival, founded in 2013 by Andreas Heusser, is jointly presented by Kaufleuten and Literaturhaus Zurich, the two major venues for

 Project Space for performative and transdisciplinary arts in Zurich.
 Various artists collectives contribute with weekly events and performances to its public program which also includes transdisciplinary research and workshops.
 Founded and run since 2013 by Pablo Assandri and Andreas Heusser.

 Rose Lukhele (born 1993 in Daveyton, SA), known by her stage name JOZIA, is a multitalented Singer/Songwriter and Indie Artist from Johannesburg.